postandcourier/infant-mortality/three-main-text.md

 For years, Oconee’s infant mortality rate generally has hovered below the state average.
 That’s partially due to its small percentage of black residents, about eight out of every 100 residents.
 Only neighboring Pickens County has a smaller percentage of blacks.

 On average for the last three years, black infant mortality in South Carolina has run at double the rate for whites.
-In some counties it’s triple.
+In some counties, it’s triple.

 Another key reason for Oconee’s low infant death rate is Dr. Jennifer Hanke, and physicians like her.
 She’s a family doctor specially trained in obstetrics to care for women during pregnancy and childbirth.
 She also is trained to perform certain obstetric surgeries, mainly cesarean deliveries, or C-sections, the delivery of a baby through surgical incision.